 As the CEO of SEO Hacker and the lead business developer of the company, I have done and sent hundreds of SEO audits to businesses.
-In this blog post, I’m willing to share some of my kept secrets that may seem simple at first but have allowed me to close more deals for our team.
+In this blog post, I’m willing to share some of my best kept secrets that may seem simple at first but have allowed me to close more deals for our team.

-Customize your Reports
+Customize your reports

 There are a lot of lead generation tools for SEO that offer automated SEO audits for leads and we at SEO Hacker even use them ourselves.
-However, I would say that those are only good for initial engagement with leads.

 Here are some tips that may help you out in picking out the details you would want to include in your audit: